 Each of these floats has Karakuri Ningyo, which are traditional Japanese mechanical puppets, mounted on the top.
 They perform reenactments of myths and legends, often depicting a single scene from a larger play.

-Don’t worry if you’re not entirely sure of the storyline; it’s still enjoyable to witness the incredible craftsmanship and ingenuity of the puppet makers at work.
+Don’t worry if you’re not entirely sure of the storyline.
+It’s still enjoyable to witness the incredible craftsmanship and ingenuity of the puppet makers at work.
 This craft boasts a history of around 1400 years.

 Learn about the local food during a Food Tour in Nagoya.
 Click on the banner below for more details!